Patient-centered hypertension care

 - Less frequent follow-up visits for patients who are doing well on treatment

-- Longer prescriptions—and fewer trips to the pharmacy
+- Longer prescriptions—meaning fewer trips to the pharmacy

 Integrating blood pressure management with routine health services

-Patient-centered services meet patients where and when they need care—and treating them efficiently so they spend less time at the clinic.
-Some people living with multiple chronic conditions like HIV or diabetes attend multiple appointments for each condition, so integrating routine services means patients don’t have to visit the clinic as frequently, and health facilities are less crowded and more effective.
+Some people live with multiple chronic conditions and attend multiple appointments for each condition.
+Integrating routine services means patients don’t have to visit the clinic as frequently, and health facilities are less crowded and more effective.
+High blood pressure is often without symptoms, so measuring blood pressure as part of every routine health visit helps catch it before it gets dangerous.

 How we support patient-centered care

-We provide catalytic funding and technical assistance to improve hypertension care—from streamlining prescriptions to strengthening procurement and distribution of medicines to training and developing team-based care teams.
-These efforts help strengthen primary care facilities to provide quality care closer to home, and keep medicine supplies reliable and affordable.
+We provide funding and technical assistance to improve hypertension care—from streamlining prescriptions to strengthening the purchasing and distribution of medicines to training health care workers in the team-based care approach.
+These efforts empower primary care facilities to provide quality care closer to home, and keep medicine stocked and affordable.